 These substances are harmful to the environment and can damage vegetation, in addition to contaminating water sources.

-Anytime you notice your pool water getting cloudy, you need to backwash your pool.
-Cloudy water means that your filter isn’t doing its job correctly.
+Anytime you notice your swimming pool water getting cloudy, you need to backwash your pool as a first step.
+Cloudy water can mean that your filter isn’t doing its job correctly.
 That is usually because your filter has too much residue trapped inside.

-You don’t need to backwash for extended periods; two or three minutes is usually enough.
-When the water becomes clear, you can shut it off.
+You don’t need to backwash for extended periods; two or three minutes in the backwash position is usually enough.
+When the water becomes clear in the sight glass, you can shut it off.
 This will keep your pool clean and healthy for your family to enjoy those summer evening swims.

-Poolside days are more fun when the pool is sparkling clean.
+Poolside days are more fun when the swimming pool is sparkling clean.

 Pool Maintenance Course